MahmutCanMavi/Missing-Values-XAI/README.md

 Once you're in the web app: choose a .csv file from the folder example-data.
 They are all the same dataset.
 Only the variable names are changed such that you can see if it was actually loaded.
 After it's loaded, you can click on the variables on the left to show a histogram in the middle.

+#### Once it's running...
+You're looking at the beginnings of a very special tool for visualizing and imputing missing values.
+Savor the moment!

 ## Milestones
 Major milestones of our code + future planned steps.\

 - [x] Week 21.04.2022
-  - [x] Running Visualisation of dataset
+  - [x] Manage interaction between Missing Value Gradients and Histogram: clicking on a gradient shows the corresponding histogram
-  - [x] posibility to upload dataset
+  - [x] Allow the user to upload their own data
-  - [x] put the tabs in place for the pages "group" and "impute" (fancy react stuff) & define the general structure
+  - [x] Put in place an aesthetically pleasing three-tab layout
+  - [x] Implemented [ Visualize ] tab
-  - [x] workaround for bug in uvicorn/fastapi for uploading files
+  - [x] Develop workaround for bug in uvicorn/fastapi when uploading files

 - [ ] Week 05.05.2022
   - [ ] Fill the group page with some content